 - (a) Involved officers will attend at least one session with a department approved psychologist prior to returning to work in a full duty capacity.
-The Police Psychologist will schedule a session with the involved officer(s) within 48 business hours of the officer(s) being placed on administrative leave. - (b) In addition, involved officers will attend a minimum of two subsequent sessions with a department approved psychologist, the second session will occur three months after the incident and the third session will occur six months after the incident.
-It is the responsibility of the assigned Peer Assistance Team member to ensure these sessions are scheduled and completed. - (c) If the video is released in regards to the incident, it is highly recommended that the employee schedule another session with the psychologist at that time.
+The Police Psychologist will schedule a session with the involved officer(s) within 48 business hours of the officer(s) being placed on Incident Review Leave. - (b) In addition, involved officers will attend a minimum of two subsequent sessions with a department approved psychologist, the second session will occur three months after the incident and the third session will occur six months after the incident.
+It is the responsibility of the assigned Peer Assistance Team member to ensure these sessions are scheduled and completed. - (c) If the video is released in regards to the incident, it is highly recommended that the employee schedule another session with the psychologist at that time. - (d) The Range Master will contact the officer on Incident Review Leave and work with them to schedule them to qualify on their replacement handgun prior to returning to work in a full duty capacity.